bjmt/yamtk/README.md

  -n <int>   Number of motif sites used in PWM generation.
 Default: 1000.
  -d         Deduplicate motif/sequence names.
 Default: abort.
 Duplicates will
             have the motif/sequence and line numbers appended.
- -r         Trim sequence names to the first word.
+ -r         Trim motif (JASPAR only) and sequence names to the first word.
+ -l         Low memory mode.
+Only allows a single sequence in memory at a
+            time.
+Reading sequences from stdin is disabled.
+If scanning many smaller sequences with large numbers of motifs, the impact on performance may be significant.
+Cannot be used without -m or -1.
+ -g         Print a progress bar during scanning.
+This turns off some of the
+            messages printed by -w.
+Note that it's only useful if there is more than one input motif.
  -v         Verbose mode.
 Recommended when using for the first time with new
             motifs/sequences, as warnings about potential issues will only be printed when -v/-w are set.